 For the game, the Panthers made just 11 field goals, shot 31.4% from the field, and despite taking 26 more free throws than Cincinnati, they lost 44-43 on national television.
 I don't agree, however, that they lost that game because they weren't prepared given their "soft" non-conference schedule.

-Losing on a neutral court, albeit one that Pitt is generally good on, to a then 7-2 Cincinnati team that was a former conference "rival", is hardly the end of the world.
-What I don't understand is how losing to the Bearcats was a product of poor non-conference scheduling.
+Losing on a neutral court, albeit one that Pitt is generally good on, to the then 7-2 Bearcats that were a former conference "rival", is hardly the end of the world.
+What I don't understand is how losing to Cincinnati was a product of poor non-conference scheduling.

 The highest ranked team Pitt has played during non-conference play over the last 13 years was the 3rd ranked Texas Longhorns during the 2009-2010 season.
-The Panthers lost that game 78-62, which wasn't seen as a bad loss given that Pitt wasn't a ranked team at the time.
+The Panthers lost that game 78-62 which wasn't seen as a bad loss given that Pitt wasn't a ranked team at the time.